VishVandhan004/Web-Development-Projects/Currency Converter/Readme.md

 3. Click the "Submit" button.
 4. The converted values in different currencies will be displayed in the table below.

+## API Used

+The Currency Converter utilizes the Currency Conversion API from [currencyapi.com](https://currencyapi.com).
+This API is a perfect tool for handling exchange rate conversions, providing support for both current and historical foreign exchange rates.

+For more information about the Currency Conversion API, visit [Currency Conversion API - currencyapi.com](https://currencyapi.com).

 ## Technologies Used

 - HTML